DeFi-Coder-News-Letter/Radical-Ethereum-Token/README.md

 You can deploy immediately by downloading [Metamask](https://metamask.io/) and going to Ethereum's in-browser [Remix IDE](https://remix.ethereum.org/).

-Before going live on the Ethereum main net, you can test for free on a test network like Ropsten.
+Before going live on the Ethereum mainnet, you can test for free on a test network like Ropsten.

 In the contract code, set:
 1. The token name.